 As above, local authorities are experiencing notable change and uncertainty with regard to its core funding.
 This includes significant reductions in funding and budgetary challenges as a result of the Government's Comprehensive Spending Review programme and austerity measures coupled with the impact of new, annually variable, funding regimes.
-The MTFS for the period 2014/15 to 2017/18 currently forecasts the following budget gap:
+The MTFS for the period 2015/16 to 2018/19 currently forecasts the following budget gap:

-Year Budget Gap £000 Cumulative Budget Gap £000
+Year Cumulative Budget Gap £000

-2014/15 0 0

-2015/16 514 514

-2016/17 305 819
+2016/17 400

-2017/18 1,102 1,921
+2017/18 1,475

+2018/19 1,661

-The Council has managed, in a very difficult environment, to maintain a healthy financial position.
-The Medium Term Financial Strategy envisages no relaxing of the pressures, however, the Authority has a successful proven track record in identifying future financial risks and subsequent budget pressures and delivering sustainable efficiency savings to address budgetary shortfalls.
+The Council has managed, in a very difficult environment, to maintain a sound financial position.
+The Medium Term Financial Strategy, however, envisages no relaxing of the pressures nevertheless the Authority has a successful proven track record in identifying future financial risks and subsequent budget pressures and delivering sustainable efficiency savings to address budgetary shortfalls.
 In this respect the Council's MTFS sets out a realistic but challenging efficiency savings plan which seeks to balance the budget position whilst also minimising the impact on frontline services.